 If something seems too good to be true, it probably is.
 While none of these warning signs necessarily mean an order is fraudulent, it is important to look out for the following:

-These are places well-known for fraud.
-Search online to find a list of high-risk countries.
+Search online to find a list of countries well-known for fraud.

 The order is larger than normal.